-MATER PRIVATE NETWORK CORK - LABORATORY DEPARTMENT Owner, date: Mary Kennedy, 16/10/2024 Document: MPC-PP-LAB-002 Revision: 05 Reviewer, date : Mary Kennedy, Louise O'Callaghan, Mike Trevett 16/10/2024 Date of issue: 16/10/2024 Review date: 15/10/2025 Authoriser, date: Louise O'Callaghan, 16/10/2024 Standards: ISO 15189:2022 and JCI standards Titles Heave Manual
+MATER PRIVATE NETWORK (CORK - LABORATORY DEPARTI MENT Maner Owner, date: Mike Trevett, 24/03/2025, Louise O'Callaghan 23/03/2025 Document: MPC-PP-LAB-002 Revision: 06 Reviewer, date : Aisling Twomey, Evelyn Sullivan, 12/02/2025 Date of issue: 27/03/2025 Review date: 27/03/2026 Authoriser, date: Louise O'Callaghan, 24/03/2025 Standards: ISO 15189:2022 and JCI standards Title: User Manual

-- Title: User Manual - Call the clinician [i.e. the RMO for that area or patient's consultant] to review the patient urgently. - If the attending clinician confirms a suspected transfusion reaction, inform the Haemovigilance officer (call ext.
-3315 during office hours or leave a message/ email out-of-hours) and the ADON/ senior nurse in charge and then disconnect the unit. - Follow the algorithm in document MPC-FORM-HAE-001 Blood Component and derivatives transfusion and prescription record. - Return all implicated blood/ product packs with administration/ giving set attached to the MPC lab.
+- Stop the transfusion but do not disconnect the unit. - Call the clinician [i.e. the RMO for that area or patient's consultant] to review the patient urgently. - If the attending clinician confirms a suspected transfusion reaction, inform the Haemovigilance officer (call ext.
+3315 during office hours or leave a message/ email out-of-hours) and the ADON/ senior nurse in charge and then disconnect the unit. - Follow the algorithm in document MPC-FORM-HAE-001 Blood Component and derivatives transfusion and prescription record. - Return all implicated blood/ product packs with administration/ giving set attached to the MPNC lab.
 Also send the relevant samples and completed transfusion reaction investigation form [FORM-HAE-001]. - Blood product packs should be stored at room temperature while awaiting investigation. - Out-of-hours: Send type & screen, DAT, blood packs and giving sets to the laboratory.
 Send FBC, renal and liver profiles, LDH to our laboratory and the patient's blood cultures to MUH.